PedroDantasLeite/Infra-comunic/README.md

 ```

 ## How to use the program:
-##### To send a normal message, with no flag activated:
+##### To send a normal message, it is necessary to have no flag activated:
 - *The entire message is sent in a single packet, even if it is split into a substring.*
 - This message received is successful.
-##### To send a message with an error, it is necessary to have the message called "Error" activated flag:
+##### To send a message with an error, it is necessary to have the flag called "Error" activated:
 - *The entire message is sent in a single packet, even if it is split into a substring.*
 - This message has an error.
-##### To send a message with loss, the message flag "Lost" must be activated:
+##### To send a message with loss, it is necessary to have the flag called "Lost" activated:
 - *The entire message is sent in a single packet, even if it is split into a substring.*
-- This message was not received, as it did not reach the deadline stipulated by the server.
+- This message was not received, as it didn't reach the deadline stipulated by the server.
 Then the server resends that packet.
 ##### For a message with different packages, the flag called "Partial send" is required for an activated message:
 - *The entire message is sent in several packets, the amount of packet depends on the amount of substring.*
-- This message received is successful for each package presented
+- This message is successfully received for each packet presented.
-##### To send a message with error in different, it is necessary a flag called "Partial send" activated and put at the end of the substring (package) chosen the "-e":
+##### To send a message with error in different packets, it is necessary to have the flag called "Partial send" activated and put at the end of the substring (package) chosen, the "-e":
 - *The entire message is sent in several packets, the amount of packet depends on the amount of substring.*
-- This received message is received successfully for each packet minus the chosen substring, this one will have the error message.
+- This message is successfully received for each package presented, except for the chosen substring, that it will have an error message
-- *If you also want to have a specific package, perform the next step.*
+- *If you also want to have loss in a specific package, perform the next step.*
-##### To send a lossy message in different, it is necessary to have a flag called "Partial send" activated and put "-l" at the end of the substring (package) chosen:
+##### To send a lossy message in different packets, it is necessary to have a flag called "Partial send" activated and put "-l" at the end of the substring (package) chosen:
 - *The entire message is sent in several packets, the amount of packet depends on the amount of substring.*
-- This received message is successfully received for each chosen packet, this one has the message not received, because it didn't reach the stipulated by the server.
+- This message is successfully received for each packet presented, except for the chosen substring, which will have the message not received, because it didn't reach the deadline stipulated by the server.
 Then the server resends that packet.
 - *If you also want an error in a specific package, perform the previous step.*
-##### To send a duplicate message, the flag called "Duplicate" must be activated:
+##### To send a duplicate message, it is necessary to have the flag called "Duplicate" activated:
 - *The entire message is sent in a single packet, even if it is split into a substring.*
 - This message is successfully received again and resends saying that the packet has been duplicated.